sharath-nair/sharath-nair/README.md

 ## Hi there 👋

+- I am a frontend engineer with over a decade of IT experience, including 7 years in web development and 3 years in the web3/crypto space.
+- I have led and contributed to projects that drove significant growth, such as a DeFi protocol that saw a 6000% increase in total volume. 🌱
+- I excel at creating seamless user experiences, collaborating with cross-functional teams, and mentoring peers to achieve high-quality results.
+- With over 5 years of remote work experience, I am adept at working independently and excelling in distributed teams.
+I am particularly keen on exploring the practical applications of blockchain technology, as I believe decentralization will play a pivotal role in the future.

 <!--
 **sharath-nair/sharath-nair** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.